 Who are you?

-For most of the years I’ve been writing this blog, I lived in Jackson, Mississippi, with my husband, D, and (occasionally) our now college-age daughter, E, who test my recipes and offer helpful criticism.
+For most of the years I’ve been writing this blog, I lived in Jackson, Mississippi, with my husband, D, and (occasionally) our daughter, E, who test my recipes and offer helpful criticism.
 (Or at least they think they’re being helpful!)
 We now live in Hammond, Louisiana, with a menagerie of furry family members who, at the time of this update, include 3 rescued Pomeranians and 4 cats.

 What’s this “fatfree” business all about?